How Well Do Workplace Wellness Programs Work?

 The big-box retailer employed nearly 33,000 workers across all 160 clubs during the test.

-The wellness program consisted of asking participating workers to fill out a health risk questionnaire, have some medical tests, such as blood pressure and blood glucose, and take up to eight classes on such topics as nutrition and exercise.
+The wellness program consisted of asking participating workers to fill out a health risk questionnaire, have some medical tests, such as blood pressure and blood glucose, and take up to eight classes on topics such as nutrition and exercise.

-After 18 months, it turned out that yes, workers participating in the wellness programs self-reported healthier behavior than those not enrolled, such as exercising more or managing their weight better.
+After 18 months, it turned out that, yes, workers participating in the wellness programs self-reported healthier behavior than those not enrolled, such as exercising more or managing their weight better.

-But the efforts did not result in differences in health measures, such as improved blood sugar or glucose levels; how much employers spent on health care; or how often employees missed work.
-Their job performance and how long they stuck around in their jobs, also seemed unaffected, the researchers say.
+But the efforts did not result in differences in health measures, such as improved blood sugar or glucose levels, how much employers spent on health care or how often employees missed work.
+Their job performance and how long they stuck around in their jobs also seemed unaffected, the researchers say.

-"The optimistic interpretation is there is no way we can get improvements in health or more efficient spending if we don't' first have changes in health behavior," says Katherine Baicker, dean of the Harris School of Public Policy at the University of Chicago, and one of the study's authors.
+"The optimistic interpretation is there is no way we can get improvements in health or more efficient spending if we don't first have changes in health behavior," says Katherine Baicker, dean of the Harris School of Public Policy at the University of Chicago, and one of the study's authors.
 (Dr. Zirui Song, an assistant professor of health policy and medicine at Harvard Medical School, was its co-author.)

 "But if employers are offering these programs in hopes that health spending and absenteeism will go down, this study should give them pause," Baicker says.